ROCm/HIP/docs/markdown/hip_programming_guide.md

 A stronger system-level fence can be specified when the event is created with hipEventCreateWithFlags:
 - hipEventReleaseToSystem : Perform a system-scope release operation when the event is recorded.
 This will make both Coherent and Non-Coherent host memory visible to other agents in the system, but may involve heavyweight operations such as cache flushing.
 Coherent memory will typically use lighter-weight in-kernel synchronization mechanisms such as an atomic operation and thus does not need to use hipEventReleaseToSystem.
 - hipEventDisableTiming: Events created with this flag would not record profiling data and provide best performance if used for synchronization.

+Note, for HIP Events used in kernel dispatch using hipExtLaunchKernelGGL/hipExtLaunchKernel, events passed in the API are not explicitly recorded and should only be used to get elapsed time for that specific launch.
+In case events are used across multiple dispatches, for example, start and stop events from different hipExtLaunchKernelGGL/hipExtLaunchKernel calls, they will be treated as invalid unrecorded events, HIP will throw error "hipErrorInvalidHandle" from hipEventElapsedTime.

 ### Summary and Recommendations: